What Is Memorandum of Deposit of Title Deed (MODT) in Home Loan?

 A land survey number is a unique identifier assigned to a specific parcel of land by the land revenue department of the respective state in India.
 This number is part of the official land records and is used to identify and demarcate the boundaries of the land.
 It serves as a reference point for all legal documents, transactions, and any government records related to the property.

 The survey number is essential for maintaining clear and accurate land records.
 It helps identify the exact location and size of the property and is crucial for resolving disputes, transferring ownership, and obtaining loans or building permissions.
 Without a survey number, it would be nearly impossible to uniquely identify and manage land records, leading to potential legal and administrative issues.
-For NBFCs like us, the clear and undisputed identification provided by the Land Survey Number is a primary factor in determining the eligibility and sanctioning of a Home Loan.
-It is the official evidence that the collateral is legally sound.

 The land survey number is not just a random identifier; it plays a significant role in the Indian property ecosystem.
 Here are some key reasons why it is important: